 - 1. From the Profile Management tab Click on the New or Modify button - 2.
 The Network Configuration Settings dialog box will appear - 3.
 In the Profile Name box, type in a unique name that describes the wireless network you are configuring the settings to connect to. - 4.
 In the SSID boxes type in the SSID that matches up with the wireless network you are trying to configure the profile to connect with.
 There are three SSID selections (SSID1, SSID2, SSID3) available; this feature allows you to configure a single profile to match up to 3 different SSID's.

-Profile Management ? 🗙
+Profile Management ? 🔀

 General Security Advanced

-A Profile Name: ,
+Profile Name: Default

+Network Nam es

-ATHEROS SSID1: TRIO
+ATHEROS DRIVEN SSID1: TRIO

 SSID2:

-₩)) SSID3:
+SSID3:

-SIGNAL STRENGTH; EXCELLENT -
+SIGNAL STRENGTH: EXCELLENT

-OK Count I

 OK Cancel

 5. Select the Security Tab to manage the security settings associated with this profile